PhMajerus/CowFiles/README.md

 ---

--- Philippe Majerus, September 2024
+-- Philippe Majerus, September 2024 to January 2025

 _These are all designed to celebrate classic pixel art nostalgia.
 All characters and trademarks are the property of their respective owners._